miguelviladev/learning-c-en/1-introduction/4-compilation-cycle-in-c.md

 ## Summary

-The compilation process can be divided into four sub-processes: pre-processing, compiling, assembling, and linking.
+We can divide the compilation process into four sub-processes: pre-processing, compiling, assembling, and linking.
 The basic process for compiling a C program is:

 - The pre-processor utility generates the C source to be compiled;
 - The compiler compiles the C source into object code generating a set of object files;